AdobeDocs/experience-manager-forms-cloud-service.en/help/ms-dynamics-odata-configuration.md

 ## Configure cloud service for your [!DNL Microsoft Dynamics] service {#configure-cloud-service-for-your-microsoft-dynamics-service}

 An OData service is identified by its service root URL.
-To configure an OData service in [!DNL Experience Manager] as a [!DNL Cloud Service], ensure that you have service root URL for the service, and do the following:
+To configure an OData service in [!DNL Experience Manager] as a Cloud Service, ensure that you have service root URL for the service, and do the following:

 <!--The **MS Dynamics OData Cloud Service (OData Service)** configuration comes with default OData configuration.
 To configure it to connect with your [!DNL Microsoft Dynamics] service, do the following.-->